Jeremiah Chapter 7

 Jeremiah 7:18 “The children gather wood, and the fathers kindle the fire, and the women knead [their] dough, to make cakes to the queen of heaven, and to pour out drink offerings unto other gods, that they may provoke me to anger.”

-We see from this, that even the wives and children are entering into the false worship with the fathers.
+We see from this, that even the wives and children enter into the false worship with the fathers.
 This is an abomination before God.
-God is a jealous God, He will not tolerate the worship of false gods.
+God is a jealous God; He will not tolerate the worship of other gods.

 Deuteronomy 6:15 “(For the LORD thy God [is] a jealous God among you) lest the anger of the LORD thy God be kindled against thee, and destroy thee from off the face of the earth.”